HVAC & Indoor Climate Monitoring for Smart Buildings

 Remote HVAC Temperature and Humidity Monitoring for Smart Buildings

-The SensMax SensGuard HVAC temperature and humidity monitoring system helps smart buildings, office complexes and commercial centers maintain a stable indoor climate, reduce energy consumption and detect HVAC failures at an early stage.
-Wireless sensors monitor temperature and humidity across multiple zones and floors, while the cloud platform provides real-time visibility and alerts.
+The SensMax SensGuard HVAC temperature and humidity monitoring system helps smart buildings, office complexes and commercial centers keep a stable indoor climate, reduce energy waste and detect HVAC failures early.
+Wireless sensors monitor temperature and humidity across floors and zones, while the cloud platform provides real-time visibility, history and alerts.

-SensGuard is a remote temperature and humidity monitoring system for commercial buildings with centralized heating, ventilation and air conditioning.
-Wireless sensors continuously measure temperature and humidity levels in offices, corridors, technical rooms and public areas and send readings to the cloud every 5 minutes.
+SensGuard is a remote temperature and humidity monitoring system for smart buildings with centralized heating, ventilation and air conditioning.
+Wireless sensors measure temperature and humidity in offices, corridors, technical rooms and public areas and send readings to the cloud every 5 minutes.

-Facility managers can use this data to verify that HVAC systems maintain the desired comfort level, balance heating and cooling between different zones and quickly spot areas where equipment is not working correctly.
-Early detection of deviations helps to reduce energy waste, avoid complaints from tenants and prevent costly damage caused by overheating, condensation or incorrect humidity.
+Facility managers use the data to verify HVAC performance, balance heating and cooling between zones and quickly find areas where equipment is not working correctly.
+Early detection helps prevent overheating, condensation and incorrect humidity, reduces tenant complaints and supports maintenance decisions based on real measurements.

-• Smart office buildings – monitoring comfort and HVAC operation across multiple floors and tenants.
+• Smart office buildings — comfort monitoring across floors, zones and tenants

-• Shopping malls and commercial centers – supervising climate conditions in galleries, shops and common areas.
+• Shopping malls and commercial centers — climate supervision in galleries, shops and common areas

-• Business centers and mixed-use buildings – controlling indoor climate in offices, lobbies and conference areas.
+• Business centers and mixed-use buildings — indoor climate monitoring in offices, lobbies and conference areas

-• Technical rooms – HVAC plant rooms, air handling units, ducts and piping zones.
+• Technical rooms and HVAC zones — plant rooms, air handling units, ducts, piping and equipment areas

-Example of temperature and humidity monitoring on HVAC pipes, equipment and building zones.
+Example of HVAC temperature and humidity monitoring in technical zones and building areas.

 How the SensGuard HVAC monitoring system works

-The system uses wireless temperature and humidity sensors installed in key zones of the building: offices, corridors, entrances, staircases, technical rooms and near HVAC equipment.
-Sensors read environmental parameters every 5 minutes and send data to the SensMax TCP LR X2 gateway, which transmits it to the SensGuard cloud platform.
+The system uses wireless temperature and humidity sensors installed in key building zones: offices, corridors, entrances, staircases, technical rooms and near HVAC equipment.
+Sensors read parameters every 5 minutes and send data to the SensMax TCP LR X2 gateway, which transmits it to the SensGuard cloud platform.

-For each sensor you can configure individual min/max temperature and humidity thresholds and allowed violation time.
-This allows the system to ignore short-term, insignificant fluctuations (for example, when doors are opened) and concentrate on real problems such as HVAC malfunction, stuck valves, blocked ducts or wrongly configured controllers.
+Each sensor has configurable min/max temperature and humidity thresholds and an allowed violation time.
+This helps ignore short fluctuations (for example, door opening) and focus on actionable issues such as HVAC malfunction, stuck valves, blocked ducts or incorrectly tuned controllers.

-HVAC remote temperature and humidity monitoring system architecture
+Smart building HVAC monitoring system architecture for remote temperature and humidity tracking

-One gateway can collect data from up to 250 sensors within a range of up to 150 m (extendable to 500 m with repeaters).
-The gateway has internal buffer memory to prevent data loss during Internet outages.
-Wireless sensors are battery-powered, with a battery lifetime of up to 5 years, and are suitable for indoor use or protected outdoor locations.
+One gateway can collect data from up to 250 sensors within 150 m (extendable to 500 m with repeaters).
+The gateway buffer memory prevents data loss during Internet outages.
+Wireless sensors are battery-powered with a typical battery lifetime of up to 5 years and are suitable for indoor use or protected outdoor locations.

 DeviceTypeTemperature rangeAccuracyResolutionBattery / PowerTypical use